 Energy Services Working Group

 The Energy Services Working Group is composed of community members who will help inform the Energy Future Project and Transition Plan.
-As staff prepares an application to file at the Public Utilities Commission (PUC) related to municipalization, the working group is engaged in work related to refining our current energy services and developing a strategy for new services that can move the city more quickly towards energy goals.
+As staff prepares an application to file at the Public Utilities Commission (PUC) related to municipalization, the working group is engaged in work related to refining our current energy services and developing a strategy for new services that can move the city more quickly toward energy goals.
 The Energy Services Working Groups is looking at criteria for energy services such as emission reductions impact, resilience, visibility, and leverage of existing resources and partnerships.
 In the short-term, this working group is shifting their focus from “Day 1” services of a new utility to help city staff focus on current and short-term energy services.

 The Energy Services working group is collaborating with city staff to develop an Energy Services plan for a new Boulder electric utility.
 Energy Services include: